 As a higher education marketer, development or admissions officer, you probably didn't set out to follow in Steven Spielberg's footsteps but increasingly, higher ed communicators have become filmmakers.

-At one time, you produced videos every few years – a signature film for admissions or a campaign launch.
+At one time, you produced videos every few years – a signature video for admissions or a campaign launch.

 In order to help save its reputation, Uber has made its new CEO, Dara Khosrowshahi, the eloquent star of its latest video advertising in a bid to rebuild trust.
 Uber is certainly not the first organization to employ the strategy of featuring one of their corporate leaders on-camera, and with good reason.